 As we’ve mentioned previously, a prefilter can help to reduce the total workload your primary filter must support by removing larger airborne particles from the air before entering the main filtration chamber.

-There are a few factors that are of particular importance if you’re shopping for a dorm room air purifier.
-In particular, you’re going to want to pay attention to the size of your unit, and the filtration method that it employs.
+A few factors are of particular importance if you’re shopping for a dorm room air purifier.
+In particular, you will want to pay attention to the size of your unit and the filtration method it employs.
 However, other factors which are important for any air purifier should also be considered.

 Alternatively, if your roommate refuses to have a floor model, you can opt for a desktop air purifier.
 While these aren’t useful for fully cycling through all of the air in your dorm room, they can be useful for purifying the air immediately around you.
 This might be a solution for someone who spends limited time in their dorm room.